 There are many famous Alabamians.
 Civil rights legend Rosa Parks was born here, as was the singer Nat ‘King’ Cole.
 Alabama is also home for the actor Channing Tatum.

 Alabama started celebrating Christmas, at least officially, before all other states.
-They recognised its importance as a holiday in 1836.
+They recognized its importance as a holiday in 1836.

 Harper Lee based ‘To Kill a Mockingbird’ around the Alabama courthouse where she would watch her attorney father work when she was a child.
 As such, said courthouse has since become a major tourist hotspot.